tonytruong2009/Koii-Network---K2-Validator/README.md

 ```

 ### Step 6: More staking
-Transfer some koii do you want staking more and then creating a new account stake
+Transfer some koii do you want staking to Wallet validator-keypair.json and then creating a new account stake

 ```bash
 koii-keygen new --outfile <name>.json